-In a multicenter double-blind study, 147 patients with MDD were randomized to receive venlafaxine IR 37.5 mg twice daily or sertraline 50 mg once daily for eight weeks.
-After two weeks, the doses could be increased to venlafaxine IR 75 mg twice daily or sertraline 50 mg twice daily.
-There were no significant differences between treatments in mean changes in HAMD-21, MADRS or CGI-I, although each improved significantly from baseline.
+In a multicenter, double-blind study, 147 patients with MDD were randomized to receive venlafaxine IR 37.5 mg twice daily or sertraline 50 mg once daily for eight weeks.153 After two weeks, the doses could be increased to venlafaxine IR 75 mg twice daily or sertraline 50 mg twice daily.
+There were no significant differences between treatments in mean changes in HAM-D-21, MADRS, or CGI-I, although each improved significantly from baseline.
 At the conclusion of the study, the HAM-D-21 response rate was higher in the venlafaxine IR group (83 percent) than in the sertraline group (68 percent; p=0.05).
-Similarly, HAM-D-21 remission rates were higher in the venlafaxine IR group than in the sertraline group (68 and 45 percent, respectively; p=0.008); this difference was more pronounced in patients who increased the dose.
-There were no significant differences observed between treatment groups for adverse events.
-The manufacturer of venlafaxine IR funded this study.
+Similarly, HAM-D-21 remission rates were higher in the venlafaxine IR group than in the sertraline group (68 and 45 percent, respectively; p=0.008); this differences observed between treatment groups for adverse events.
+The manufacturer of venlafaxine IR funded the study.